AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 Since Transit DMZ is independent from how a Spoke VPC is connected, it works with both the Transit VPC where a Spoke VPC deploys Aviatrix gateways and the Native TGW Spoke VPCs where no Aviatrix gateway is deployed in the Spoke VPC.

+The starting point for the Next Gen Transit Network for AWS is `here. <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_

 Can Transit DMZ inspect all traffic?
 ---------------------------------------------------